menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Clinton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Clinton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Clinton have a very low rate of college education: just 9.94% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Clinton has a very low overall level of education: only 9.94% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Clinton in 2022 was $16,962, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $67,848 for a family of four.
 Clinton also has one of the higher rates of people living in poverty in the nation, with 36.43% of its population below the federal poverty line.